 Letters representing the pattern rule of a repeating pattern.

-In this pattern, each element can be identified by a letter: blue rectangle (A), green trapezoid (B), orange triangle (C).
-The structure of this pattern is therefore ABC.
+In Pattern A, each element of the pattern can be identified by a letter as follows: blue rectangle (A), green trapezoid (B), orange triangle (C).
+The structure of Pattern A is therefore ABC.

 Knowledge: Constant Rate